Torture (Damages) Bill [HL]

 Overview

-This bill allows victims of torture to sue their torturers for damages in UK courts, regardless of where the torture occurred.
-It removes state immunity from legal action for torture and sets a six-year limitation period from when it became reasonably practicable to sue.
-The bill also clarifies the definition of torture and specifies that English and Welsh law applies to such cases.
+This bill allows victims of torture to sue for damages in UK courts, regardless of where the torture occurred.
+It removes state immunity for torture claims and sets a six-year limitation period, starting when legal action becomes feasible.
+The bill applies retrospectively to acts committed since September 29th, 2010, and only applies if no adequate remedy exists in the country where the torture took place.

 Description